 Where does this leave super accounts that are still ‘active’ (that is, a super account that has received a super contribution within the previous 12 months) and the account balance is worth less than $1,000?

 The abolition of the member protection rule in July 2013, means that where an active super account is worth less than $1,000, the super account is now charged full super fees (since July 2013), rather than having the super fees capped to the amount of investment earnings (if any).
 Active small super accounts, like all super accounts, are charged the same types of super fees, even when the super fund suffers an investment loss.

 Note: Super accounts may also be subject to contributions tax (if employer super contributions or other concessional contributions are made to the account), investment earnings tax, insurance premiums and indirect investment fees.
+Note that indirect investment fees are deducted before investment earnings are credited to a member account.
 These additional costs have always existed and continue to exist under the MySuper regime which commenced from July 2013, and has been in full operation since January 2014.

 The federal government explained its rationale for removing the member protection rule (MPR) in the draft explanatory statement supporting the draft regulations repealing the member protection rule.
-The Government gives the following reasons for abolishing the MPR:
+The government gave the following reasons for abolishing the MPR:

 - trustees can still deduct administrative fees in years with a negative investment return [Trish’s comment: yes, but only to a maximum of $10, rather than $50 or $100 or some other amount, depending on the super fund]